krixgris/mssql.nvim/docs/Lsp-Settings.md

 > [!WARNING]
 > Not all features have yet been implmented in in this plugin.
 All documented
 > options that the LSP will accept are below, however many of them will have no
 > effect when using this plugin.
-Particularly formatting and object explorer
+Particularly the object explorer settings.
-> settings.

 ```lua
 return {